_

 "Perhaps he was mistaken, or there is another case of this nature.
 If he was right about the species' spirits not passing on if they're buried, not cremated then it's logical to assume that there is more than one incident," Tuvok said.

 "I doubt it.
-If it was common then the people on the planet wouldn't of found the deaths a mystery," Kathryn said.
+If it was common then the people on the planet wouldn't have found the deaths a mystery," Kathryn said.
 "It was a lot of things combined, other spirits that are not cremated probably take different actions."

 "Then Mr Taylor was wrong," Tuvok said.